 With our city’s students and families in mind, we have launched the A Better Chicago Emergency Relief Fund.

 The ripple effects of COVID-19 through our country and our city will hit low-income families and communities of color hardest.
 More than 350,000 Chicago Public School students are currently out of school, putting both safety and long-term learning at risk.
 Of these students, 76 percent depend on free or subsidized meals and 16,400 are homeless.
 This rapidly evolving crisis is not only affecting our students, it impacts their entire family.
 This new reality is devastating for families that were barely making ends meet even before the pandemic.

 With your help, we can ensure that our grantees and the communities they serve have the support they need over these coming weeks and months.
 100% of your donation will go directly to addressing the urgent needs of our young people, and we remain committed to transparently sharing the way these funds are used.

 Emergency Response Grants

-Through our Emergency Relief Fund, we have already granted more than $1 million to local nonprofits.
+Through our Emergency Relief Fund, we have already granted nearly $2.5 million to local nonprofits.
 The organizations below are working diligently to bring direct financial support, essential goods and innovative educational programming to communities hardest hit by COVID-19.

 |BARR||The BARR Center equips middle and high schools to build deep relationships among teachers, staff and students and to harness the power of data to increase academic, social and emotional outcomes for all students.
 Funds will support BARR's transition to virtual programming.||Chicago, IL|